 - Negotiate with the ICBC adjuster to seek a fair resolution.
 An insurance adjuster for ICBC will be assigned to your claim and responsible for offering you a settlement.
 If the settlement amount is too low, your lawyer can, with your consent, negotiate for a better offer.
 If necessary, your lawyer can also take your case to court in order to fight for what you deserve.

-Our Vancouver ICBC Claims Lawyers Can Help You
+Our Vancouver ICBC Claim Settlements Lawyer Can Help You

 We realize that understanding your rights to a settlement after a car accident can be confusing.
-We also understand that if your injuries do not appear to be severe or life-threatening, you may believe that you do not have the right to request compensation for your medical treatment or lost wages from ICBC.
+We also understand that if your injuries do not appear to be life-threatening, such as whiplash, you may believe that you do not have the right to request compensation for your medical treatment or lost wages from ICBC.

 We have been helping Vancouver car accident victims for more than two decades and are committed to assisting you through each and every step of the ICBC claims process.